alirazaaliqadri/MachineLearning/README.md

 # MachineLearning
- These are my machine learning projects
+ These are my machine learning and deep learning projects